waterholeforum/docs/formatting.md

 use Waterhole\Formatter\Context;
 use s9e\TextFormatter\Renderer;

-Extend\Formatter::rendering(function (Renderer $renderer, string &$xml, Context $context) {
+Extend\Formatter::rendering(function (Renderer $renderer, string &$xml, ?Context $context) {
     $renderer->setParameter('USER', 'Joe');
 });
 ```

 Here you can perform [runtime configuration](https://s9etextformatter.readthedocs.io/Getting_started/Runtime_configuration/) on the renderer, or make manual alterations to the `$xml` document before it is rendered.

-The `$context` parameter provides information about the context in which the text is being rendered.
+The `$context` parameter may provide information about the model and user for which the text is being rendered.